 In 2016, California passed Proposition 58, the California Education for a Global Economy Initiative, repealing a law limiting K-12 instruction to English only.
 Additionally, the State Board of Education (SBE) adopted the California English Learner Roadmap policy in 2017.
 The passage of these assets-based policies meant California collectively rejects the notion that languages other than English are barriers to learning and success.
-Moreover, the State took the stance that encouraging and nurturing home languages along with English fluency helps young children develop and broadens their understanding of the diverse world around them.
+Moreover, the State took the stance that encouraged and nurtured native languages along with English fluency helps young children develop and broadens their understanding of the diverse world around them.

 In December 2020, California Governor Gavin Newsom released the Master Plan designed to transform the State's robust, mixed delivery early learning and care system.
-The Master Plan builds upon the Assembly Blue Ribbon Commission's report which states that access to high-quality early learning and care improves outcomes for all children and families, and helps address racial and economic inequities.
-It calls for asset-based DLL identification as a first step to supporting the needs of this large population of California's children.
+The Master Plan builds upon the Assembly Blue Ribbon Commission's report which states that access to high-quality early learning improves outcomes for all children and families, and helps address racial and economic inequities.
+This approach of early identification calls for asset-based DLL identification as a first step to supporting the needs of this large population of California's children.

-Understanding the need to support DLLs, Assemblywoman Luz Rivas took the initiative and authored AB 1363 (Chaptered by Secretary of State - Chapter 498, Statutes of 2021) in 2021.
-The bill was signed into law and took the first step of implementing the Master Plan by requiring the State Superintendent of Public Instruction to develop a standardized process for California State Preschool Program providers to identify DLLs.
+Understanding the need to support DLLs, Assemblywoman Luz Rivas authored AB 1363 (Chaptered by Secretary of State - Chapter 498, Statutes of 2021), which took the first step of implementing the Master Plan by requiring the State

+Superintendent of Public Instruction to develop a standardized process for California State Preschool Program providers to identify DLLs.